David-Desmaisons/vue-cli-plugin-component/README.md

 ## Configuration

-Component Name: the name of the component.
+*ComponentName*: the name of the component.

+*useVueStyleguidist*: true to install [vue-styleguidist](https://github.com/vue-styleguidist/vue-styleguidist)

 ## Injected Commands